couchbase/docs-operator/clusterStatusGuide.md

     Cluster Id:			9ae7fe4634e0360cf9c9245cb4ebb27b

-The cluster identifier as provided by the couchbase cluster.
-This value is provided directly by the couchbase cluster and is therefore never updated by any changes to the cluster spec.
+The cluster identifier as provided by the Couchbase cluster.
+This value is provided directly by the Couchbase cluster and is therefore never updated by any changes to the cluster spec.

 ### Members